mork-optimization/mork/docs/examples/TSP.md

 file and import it in your favorite IDE.

+!!! tip  "💡 *Tip:*"
-> 💡 *Tip:* Some IDEs, allow you to select the `pom.xml` file when you select the option to import an existing project.
+    Some IDEs, allow you to select the `pom.xml` file when you select the option to import an existing project.
 If such a possibility exists, we highly recommend **importing the project as a maven project**.
 Some examples of how to import a [Maven](https://maven.apache.org/) project in the most important editors can be found in: [Eclipse](https://www.eclipse.org/m2e/), [IntelliJ](https://www.jetbrains.com/help/idea/maven-importing.html), or [NetBeans](https://netbeans.apache.org/wiki/MavenBestPractices.asciidoc).

-For your future project, remember to choose a valid name, i.e., check that it starts with an Uppercase letter followed by any alphanumeric characters or underscores, without spaces.
+Remember to choose a valid name for your project, i.e., check that it starts with an Uppercase letter followed by any alphanumeric characters or underscores, without spaces.

 ### 1.4 A quick look